eScheurer/OS-Chat/docs/ProjectProposal.md

 ## Functions Backend
 * The client-server-communication works via internet.
-The server and clients do not have to be in the same network
+The server and clients do not have to be in the same network.
-* Login from user on website should request Client thread from Server interface
+* Login from user on website should request Client thread from Server interface.
-* Server interface should create new Client thread (or assign client to existing thread)
+* Server interface should create new Client thread (or assign client to existing thread).
-* Client thread is used for communication between user/website and chatroom on server
+* Client thread is used for communication between user/website and chatroom on server.
-* Server should group messages in different chatrooms via prefix
+* Server should group messages in different chatrooms via prefix.
-* The number of Clients hosted by the server should be restrictable
+* The number of Clients hosted by the server should be restrictable.

 ## Sketch Backend